alinaboghiu/LOST/README.md

 =============================================================

-To run from terminal cd into the LOST folder and run:
+To run from terminal cd into /LOST/NetBeans and run:

-  java -jar "/NetBeans/dist/LOST.jar"
+  java -jar "dist/LOST.jar"